Faithfultennyson-ESEGAMES/TicTac-Toe_Game/matchmaking-server/README.md

 ### 2. Handle Server Responses

-Your client must handle three key events.
+Your client must handle the primary server events.

 **`match-found`**: The server has found a match and created a game session.
 The payload contains the necessary information to join.